Bats of Miagao

 There were a total of 46 individual trees recorded as the bats’ roosting sites and it consists of twenty (20) species.

-The 20 species of trees are: Acacia (Samanea saman), Agoho (Casuarina equisetifolia), Bubog (Sterculia foetida), Caimito (Chrysophyllum cainito), Coconut (Cocos nucifera), Duldol (Ceiba pentandra), Gmelina (Gmelina arborea), Mango (Mangifera indica), Kamansi (Artocarpus camansi), Lanete (Wrightia pubescens), Lunok (Ficus sp.), Mahogany (Swietenia macrophylla), Narra (Pterocarpus indicus), Neem (Azidirachta indica), Payhod, Rain Tree, Sambag (Tamarindus indica), Santol (Sandoricum koetjape), Talisay and Tipolo (Artocarpus blancoi).
+The 20 species of trees are: Acacia (Samanea saman), Agoho (Casuarina equisetifolia), Bubog (Sterculia foetida), Caimito (Chrysophyllum cainito), Coconut (Cocos nucifera), Duldol (Ceiba pentandra), Gmelina (Gmelina arborea), Mango (Mangifera indica), Kamansi (Artocarpus camansi), Lanete (Wrightia pubescens), Lunok (Ficus sp.), Mahogany (Swietenia macrophylla), Narra (Pterocarpus indicus), Neem (Azidirachta indica), Payhod, Sambag (Tamarindus indica), Santol (Sandoricum koetjape), Talisay and Tipolo (Artocarpus blancoi).
 And there was also one Bamboo grass.

 The Common Island Flying Foxes’ average total population in the town of Miag-ao for 2022 is four thousand nine hundred seventy-nine (4,979) individuals.
 The highest average count in a tree was from the Acacia tree with eight hundred fifty-two (852) individuals and the least was from a Neem tree with only seven (7) counts.